skyssolutions/lynxchan/src/be/Readme.md

 * `fePath`: absolute path to the directory containing the fe files.
 Defaults to the relative path to the src/fe directory.
 The directory indicated must have the `templateSettings.json` file.
 If you are using the front-end at the default path, the template settings must be sitting directly inside the `src/fe` directory.
 * `pageSize`(Number): amount of threads on each board page.
 Defaults to 10.
 * `latestPostCount`(Number): number of latest posts to be displayed on each thread in board pages.
 Defaults to 5.
+* `latestPostPinned`(Number): number of latest posts to displayed on each pinned thread in board pages.
+Ignored if greater than 'latestPostCount'.
+Defaults to 1.
 * `autoSageLimit`(Number): how many posts a thread must hit at once so it becomes impossible to bump.
 Defaults to 500.
 * `maxThreadCount`(Number): maximum amount of threads allowed per board.
 Defaults to 50.
 * `tempDirectory`: path for temporary files.
 Defaults to `/tmp`.